Mission Health: Purchase by HCA

 The $1.5 billion sale of Mission Health to the for-profit HCA Healthcare, announced in March 2018, was completed on February 1, 2019.

-Since the purchase was finalized, there has been a stark rise in the number of complaints from patients and staff alike regarding the hospital - including, but not limited to, long wait times in the emergency department, chronic understaffing, broken equipment, unsanitary conditions, patients lying in feces for extended periods of time, medication administration being delayed for hours at a time, nurses taking on twice their normal workload, and doctors leaving due to pay disputes.
+Since the purchase was finalized, there has been a stark rise in the number of complaints from patients and staff alike regarding the hospital – including, but not limited to, long wait times in the emergency department, chronic understaffing, broken equipment, unsanitary conditions, patients lying in feces for extended periods of time, medication administration being delayed for hours at a time, nurses taking on twice their normal workload, and doctors leaving due to pay disputes.

+The Centers for Medicare & Medicaid Services has given Mission its most severe sanction, "immediate jeopardy," at least four times since the hospital was acquired by HCA.
+As recently as 2026, state investigators found false documentation, "systemic staffing failures," an "unsafe environment," two deaths, patient privacy violations, "systemic and recurring" noncompliance with federal standards, and failure to isolate infectious diseases.
+If concerns go unaddressed, Mission could lose access to Medicaid and Medicare funding.

 Current operations

 Mission Hospital is a general medical and surgical facility and teaching hospital that serves the people of Asheville, Buncombe County, and much of Western North Carolina from three locations: Mission Hospital, Mission Hospital-St. Joseph's campus and Mission Children's Hospital with more than 50 specialties.

 Mission Hospital serves 18 counties of western North Carolina with six hospitals, one post-acute care rehab hospital, more than 100 physician practices, and five walk-in urgent care locations.